|Vintage Pulp||Jun 20 2020|

 Silly boys.
 I wonder if they'd be fighting if they knew that no matter who wins I'm going to lei them both.

-This cover for Ed Lacy's 1960 novel South Pacific Affair makes us suspect the artist was thinking along the same lines as us—i.e. it's interesting he or she painted the island woman with two leis around her neck.
+This cover for Ed Lacy's 1960 novel South Pacific Affair makes us suspect artist George Ziel was thinking along the same lines as us—i.e. it's interesting that he the island woman with two leis around her neck.
 Here's a fun fact: while we know several people, us included, who've come to the physical defense of women in danger, we don't know a single man who's ever fought due to romantic rivalry.
 We asked around.
 Nobody admitted to it.
 Is it generational?
 Every woman we know would stop this fight in its tracks with: “Hey!
 Idiots!
 I'm not a 24-pack of Coors!
 I choose, and it's neither of you!”
 But the cover misleads, as they sometimes do.
 There's no literal fight over a woman.
 There's a fight over a sexual betrayal, but the catalyst is years in the past and 7,000 miles away.

 We've read a few Ed Lacy books, and all of them have been about crime and graft in urban settings.
 South Pacific Affair expands his field of interests to the classic fantasy of life in paradise.
 Ray Jundson is an American living on the fictional French Polynesian island of Numaga who can't see the beauty of his circumstances.
 He's torn between staying there, continuing to sail from island to island trading goods, and marrying his island sweetheart Ruita, or letting his wanderlust and desire for riches carry him away toward unknown solo adventures, possibly even back to the U.S. Frankly, for a man with everything he's way too jaded for realism, but you have to follow the author's lead.